 "It's not your fault or anything, it's me.
 I've dated two guys ever and they both ended up total… total…" I bit my lip, finding it within me to work up the courage to even mutter such a word.
 "They were total assholes."
 And Eli seemed to beam at my word, as if swearing was a big accomplishment for me or something.

 "Well, I can assure you that I am also a total asshole.
 But I have the heart to let you know it before I might so possibly hurt you."
 Eli gave me this genuine sort of look, and let out a breath of air towards me.
 And it didn't smell like smoke either.
 It just smelled like plain air.
 "But I'm not going to hurt you.
-I think we could have something, you and I." Eli took a step backwards, and swallowed.
+I think we could have something, you and me."
+Eli took a step backwards, and swallowed.
 "If anything, you'd probably end up crushing me at the end of it.
-If there'd be an end of it.
 Anyway.
 I'll come back tomorrow, how does that sound?"

 I looked down, a smile on my face that I was so desperately trying to hide.
 "Okay.
 Tomorrow then."

 Eli Goldsworthy would have never seemed to be someone that would ask out a girl like me.
 He was dark.
-You could tell by the way he did his hair, and how his eyes were coated with a dark substance ('guyliner', I later realized) and how he drove a hearse.
+You could tell by the way he did his hair and his clothes and how he drove a hearse.
 I on the other hand preferred books and silence and wearing floral dresses.
-How did two of us seem to 'mesh' together as Eli thought?
-The only reason I figured he was even bothering to talk to me was because he wanted a good hookup.
-Perhaps even because I was the teacher's daughter and he just wanted to get back at my father in the first place.
-But deep down I was trying hard to believe that Eli was trying to go after me because he was actually taking an interest in me.
-Not because he was the boy that liked cigarettes and hookups.
-Because there was a possibility that he might like me.
+How could Eli have thought the two of us would be good together?
+The only reason, I figured, he would ever want to talk to a girl like me would be he wanted a good hookup.